WordPress Pricing in 2022 – How Much Does a WordPress Website Cost?

-The former is a self-hosted platform, meaning that users need to host their websites using hosting provider services.
+The former is a self-hosted platform, meaning users must host their websites using hosting provider services.
 In contrast, WordPress.com is hosted by Automattic.

 With this in mind, the pricing for both platforms varies – first, let’s go through WordPress.com pricing.

-Although you can set up a free WordPress site with WordPress.com, you will have to subscribe to the premium plans to run a website for commercial purposes.
+Although you can set up a free WordPress site with WordPress.com, you must subscribe to the premium plans to run a website for commercial purposes.
 The pricing for these plans ranges between $4-$45/month.